 Provide support.
 Feed late in winter.
 Deadhead to prevent spreading.
 Propagate: by dividing rhizomes in the spring, cut plants to 6 inches (15 cm) two weeks before performing division.
 Alstroemeria rhizomes are usually about one foot (30 cm) deep and a two-year-old plant should have about 20 rhizomes ready for division, be sure to leave the youngest offshoots on the plant.

 Closely Related Species: Bomarea vines

 Miscellaneous: Deer resistant plant.
 Named after the Swedish baron Clas Alströmer, a student of the botanist, zoologist, and physician Carl Linnaeus.
 Grows wildly from clusters of tubers.
 Over 190 cultivars and hybrids are available.

 How to Grow Peruvian lilies and other Alstroemeria

-It is best to sow Peruvian lily just below the soil surface, with a spacing of 35 to 50 cm in the early spring.
+It is best to sow Peruvian lily just below the soil surface, with a spacing of 35 to 50 cm (14 to 20 inches) in the early spring.

 Alstroemeria plants are fairly easy to take care of: they require feeding in the late winter, and should be staked.